CISecurity/ControlsAssessmentSpecification/control-4/control-4.3.rst

 Measures
 --------
+* M1 = The list of defined Administrative users
+* M2 = The count of M1
+* M3 = The list of users collected in Operation 1
+* M4 = The count of M3
+* M5 = The list of users collected in Operation 2
+* M6 = The count of M5

 * M1 = The number of users defined as Administrators
 * M2 = For each user, this measure describes the number of user accounts identified by Operation 1
 * M3 = For each user, this measure describes the number of user accounts identified by Operation 2